 Kirkby Neighbourhood Community Fund

-The fund is available from Merseyside Energy Recovery Ltd each year throughout the duration of the contract with Merseyside Recycling and Waste Authority.
-It enables community groups, charities or projects in Kirkby to apply for funding to help get their ideas, charities or projects off the ground.
+It enables community groups, charities, and projects in Kirkby to apply for funding to help get their ideas, charities, or projects off the ground.
 Specifically, the fund will support initiatives which aim to improve community life, health and wellbeing or the environment.

 This funding provides a long-term and secure source of support for community and environmental groups in the following priority areas: